 Six reaction/review papers are required of all students (The five best scores will be counted towards the point total for the seminar).
-These should be no more than one page (12 point font, 1” margins).
+These should be no more than one page (12 point font, 1” margins - use parentheses to indicate the page number or line number of a quotation, anecdote or section you refer to).
 The reports should focus on the assigned readings/films.
-These reports should not be synopses or content summaries.
+These reports should not be synopses or content summaries..
 They should, rather, focus on particular sections, subsections, scenes, themes, or characters and address one or more of the following questions:

 - What is the purpose of this work?